chenxinxinxin1314-netizen/CADRE/README.md

 # CADRE

-Official PyTorch implementation of **CADRE: Calibrated Adaptive Distillation with Relational Embedding** for exemplar-free class-incremental learning.
+Official PyTorch implementation of **CADRE: Stabilizing Feature Geometry for Distribution-Aware Classifier Recalibration in Exemplar-Free Class-Incremental Learning** for exemplar-free class-incremental learning.

-CADRE addresses representation drift and classifier bias in two coupled phases.
-During incremental representation learning, adaptive response distillation assigns task-dependent weights to previous-task responses, while pointwise and relational feature constraints preserve the embedding space.
-After each task, class distributions are summarized with Gaussian sub-prototypes and the classifier heads are recalibrated in feature space with the backbone frozen.
-No image or individual historical feature is retained.
+Visual recognition systems must learn new categories without retraining on complete data histories, while privacy, storage, or access constraints may preclude retaining earlier images.
+Exemplar-free class-incremental learning addresses this setting, yet supervision limited to new-class data causes old representations to drift and classifier decisions to favor recent classes.
+CADRE addresses these failures at their respective stages.
+During representation learning, response losses for previous tasks are weighted by current teacher--student disagreement, while instance alignment and relational constraints preserve feature consistency and pairwise geometry.
+After the encoder is frozen, each class is described by a mixture of Gaussian sub-prototypes, from which pseudo-features are sampled to recalibrate the joint classifier.
+The preserved geometry keeps statistics estimated at earlier stages relevant to this correction.
+Only model parameters and compact class-conditional statistics are carried forward, with neither images nor individual historical features retained.
+Across three image-classification benchmarks and two task granularities, CADRE improves average incremental accuracy over the strongest competing method in each setting by 5.1--21.0 percentage points and obtains the highest final accuracy and lowest forgetting in all six settings.

 ## Repository Structure